 Each year, it's estimated that more than one million adoptable dogs and cats are euthanized in the United States, simply because too many pets come into shelters and too few people consider adoption when looking for a pet.
 The number of euthanized animals could be reduced dramatically if more people adopted pets instead of buying them.
+FOUR MILLION HIGHLY ADOPTABLE DOGS ARE KILLED EACH YEAR IN THIS COUNTRY'S "SHELTERS."
+THAT IS 1 DOG EVERY 13 SECONDS.
 When you adopt, you save a loving animal by making them part of your family and open up a foster home for another animal who might desperately need it.
 Animal shelters and rescue groups are brimming with happy, healthy pets just waiting for someone to take them home.
 Most shelter pets wound up there because of a human problem like a move or a divorce, not because the animals did anything wrong.

 When you submit an application for an available dog, you will be considered along with all other applications received for that dog.
 We understand that you may be a great home, but you may not be the only great home who has applied for a particular dog.
 We are fortunate that we get such great applicants — so many that it is very difficult to choose.
 If you are not selected for the dog for which you have applied, we will keep your application on file for 3 months.
 While we will keep your application on file for 3 months, please continue to keep an eye on our available dogs and let us know if you see one that catches your eye or steals your heart.
 If you see another dog that you would like to be considered for, please contact us by email at firstname.lastname@example.org to let us know of your interest.

-ALL DOGS ARE UP TO DATE ON VACCINES, SPAYED/NEUTERED AND MICROCHIPPED.
+ALL DOGS ARE UP TO DATE ON VACCINES, SPAYED/NEUTERED, MICROCHIPPED AND ON MONTHLY PREVENTATIVES.
 ANY DOG OVER 6 MONTHS IS ON A PROHEART SHOT.

 Please allow at least 48-72 for your application to be processed and your personal references to be checked as we rely wholly on volunteers to accomplish our mission.
 We are committed to matching the animal to the right family.